-On July 1, 2018, the Company will change its name from Asahi Glass Company, Limited, to AGC Inc.

 -The Company is a general manufacturer, especially of glass.
 It delivers products and services, operating in the following four business segments: Glass, Electronics, Chemicals, and Ceramics and Others.
 The Glass business manufactures automotive glass.

--The Company, Saint Gobain+Central Glass, and Nippon Sheet Glass Co., Ltd. have a combined total of 65% of the global automotive glass market.
-Based on the Company’s rough estimate made in 2016, it has the largest share of the automotive glass market worldwide.
+-Based on the Company’s rough estimate made in 2017, it has the largest share of the automotive glass market worldwide.

 |Name or Company Name||Investment Ratio (%)|

 |The Master Trust Bank of Japan, Ltd. (Trust Account)||8.52|

 |Japan Trustee Services Bank, Ltd. (Trust Account)||5.81|

 |Meiji Yasuda Life Insurance Co.||4.34|

 |Japan Trustee Services Bank, Ltd. (Trust Account 5)||1.81|